linkerd/website/linkerd.io/content/2/features/telemetry.md

 +++
-title = "Telemetry and Monitoring | Linkerd" description = "Linkerd has an extensive set of tooling around observability—the measuring and reporting of observed behavior in meshed applications." slug = "telemetry" weight = 8
+title = "Telemetry and Monitoring" description = "Linkerd has an extensive set of tooling around observability—the measuring and reporting of observed behavior in meshed applications." slug = "telemetry" weight = 8